CIS-UH/cis-2336-su24-cengage-assignment-1-jas1thi/README.md

 # Hands-On task1: Financial Planning Tips

 ## Project Description
 In this project, you will use the `document.write()` method to create an ordered list of financial planning tips on a web page.
-The final result should match the image provided in Figure 1-23.
+The final result should match the image provided in Figure(attached on canvas).

 ## Instructions
 1. Open the provided `task1_template.html` file in your code editor.